PROPOSED AMENDMENT TO THE ROME STATUTE

 Ecocide law proposals date back to 1972.
 A research paper by The Human Rights Consortium at the School of Advanced Studies, University of London, sets out the evidence that Ecocide was included as an international Crime Against Peace, charting the history from the 1970s through to the 1990s.
 You can download the research paper here.

-There are ten countries who recognise Ecocide as a crime and have implemented laws in their own countries.
+There are ten countries that recognise Ecocide as a crime and have implemented laws in their own countries.

 Ecocide in wartime